3 Ways to Remove Oxidation From Aluminum

 Laser ablation, also known as laser cleaning, is an automated method for removing aluminum oxidation.
 Ablation works by using a powerful laser beam with short pulse frequencies to heat the oxidation to the point of evaporation.

 There are different types of lasers used for laser ablation.
 However, at KEYENCE, we recommend a fiber laser or a hybrid laser because of the power capabilities.
-Using a laser is an automated process, instead of the manual methods.
+Using a laser is an automated process rather than a manual one.
 There isn’t any scrubbing, soaking, or rinsing involved.
 Instead, the removal process takes a few seconds and is completed in one step.

 3. Fine Grit Sandpaper